 Among the European countries, Italy attracts the most number of overseas Filipinos.

-If you’re one these people who now call Italy their second home, never forget to ensure that your Philippine citizenship remains intact.
+If you’re one of these people who now call Italy their second home, never forget to ensure that your Philippine citizenship remains intact.

 This guide about Philippine passport renewal in Italy will help you replace your expired passport, allowing you to enjoy immersing in the Italian culture and cuisine, worry-free.